zenkavi/ADDM.jl/docs/src/index.md

 docker pull zenkavi/addm.jl.nb:0.0.1
 ```

+From Docker Desktop (not recommended):
+  - `Cmd+K` to search hub images
+  - Type `zenkav/addm` and it should list images.
+Select either `zenkavi/addm.jl` or `zenkavi/addm.jl.nb` depending on whether you want to run a notebook
+  - Click `Pull` to pull the image

-- Start a notebook mounting your current local directory onto the containers work directory
+- Start a notebook from a terminal mounting your current local directory onto the containers work directory

 ```
 docker run -it --rm \